Hi, I'm Greg.

 I published a chapter on "Understanding the Difference Between Hedging and Speculating" about which Professor Alfred Chandler of the Harvard Business School wrote, "Your piece should be required reading for all investors dealing with derivatives."

-My great-uncle Jerry Palmieri, who ran the Franklin Growth Fund for five decades and was the first recipient of the Morningstar Fund Manager of the Year back in 1987, tutored me on investing, research, and portfolio management at our monthly lunches, phone calls, and weekend visits - invaluable experiences.
+My relative Jerry Palmieri, who ran the Franklin Growth Fund for five decades and was the first recipient of the Morningstar Fund Manager of the Year back in 1987, tutored me on investing.

 Thanks for stopping by...